 - Which of the following best describes your role in Connected Vehicles?

 - Federal Government

 - State DOT or Metropolitan Planning Organization

 - Local government

 - Car maker / OEM

 - Roadside equipment maker

 - Consultant

 - Academic

 - Other

-- How familiar are you with CVRIA (check all that apply)? - □ Attended the previous webinar (V2I safety on 11/6) - □ Visited the CVRIA website - □ This is my first experience
+- How familiar are you with CVRIA (check all that apply)?

+- □ Attended one of the previous webinars

+- □ Visited the CVRIA website

+- □ This is my first experience

 CVRIA Update Webinars